coderamen666/srd-v3.5-md/spells/magic-overview.md

 **Phantasm:** A phantasm spell creates a mental image that usually only the caster and the subject (or subjects) of the spell can perceive.
 This impression is totally in the minds of the subjects.
 It is a personalized mental impression.
-(It's all in their heads and not a fake picture or something that they actually see.)
-Third parties viewing or studying the scene don't notice the phantasm.
+(It’s all in their heads and not a fake picture or something that they actually see.)
+Third parties viewing or studying the scene don’t notice the phantasm.
 All phantasms are mind-affecting spells.

 **Shadow:** A shadow spell creates something that is partially real from